 Tutorial – Lettering 1

-These are the letters that some of the Montagnard backstrap weavers have been weaving into bag straps using one of their traditional warp float techniques.
+These are the letters that some of the Montagnard backstrap weavers with whom I studied have been weaving into bag straps using one of their traditional warp float techniques.
 As you can see the back of the band has long floats.
-The finer the yarn you use the less cumbersome will be the floats.
+The finer the yarn you use the less cumbersome the floats will be.

 The white thread forms the letters and the red the background.
 The little spots of black showing through are the weft.
 If you use red weft instead of black, you will have white letters on what will appear to be a solid red background.